 - ½ tsp salt

-- 12 halved fresh strawberries, to position in the centre of the cake
+- 12 halved fresh strawberries, to position on the centre of the cake

 CHOCOLATE FUDGE FROSTING